Skip to main content

 A specific search term has burned through at least 2x the campaign's average cost per acquisition over the last 14 days with zero conversions.
 The fix is one click: add the search term as a negative keyword on the campaign or ad group.

 Default formula.
-14 day spend on the term is at least 2x the campaign's 30 day average cost per acquisition, AND 14 day conversions on the term equal zero.
-Absolute floor: 14 day spend on the term at least $15, or at least 5x the campaign's 30 day average cost per click.
+Spend on the term over the last 14 days is at least 2x the campaign's average cost per acquisition from the last 30 days, AND conversions on the term over the last 14 days equal zero.
+Absolute floor: spend on the term over the last 14 days is at least $15, or at least 5x the campaign's average cost per click from the last 30 days.

 Profitable campaign capped by budget